WebForRequirementAnalysisAndDesign/RAAD/README.md

 # Instructions

 To use this source code:\
-Clone/download source from https://github.com/WebForRequirementAnalysisAndDesign/RAAD \
+1.Clone/download source from https://github.com/WebForRequirementAnalysisAndDesign/RAAD \
-Download XAMPP\
+2.Download XAMPP\
-Start apache and MySQL\
+3.Start apache and MySQL\
-Go to phpMyadmin and import file store.sql\
+4.Go to phpMyadmin and import file store.sql\
-URL: localhost/RAAD\
+5.Browser URL: localhost/RAAD\

 ## Features